 - Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Grocery Outlet Holding Corp.
+A month has gone by since the last earnings report for Grocery Outlet Holding Corp.
 (GO).
-Shares have added about 4.6% in that time frame, outperforming the S&P 500.
+Shares have lost about 6.2% in that time frame, underperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is Grocery Outlet Holding Corp. due for a pullback?
+Will the recent negative trend continue leading up to its next earnings release, or is Grocery Outlet Holding Corp. due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-Grocery Outlet's Q4 Earnings Beat Estimates, Comps Rise
+Grocery Outlet's Q3 Earnings Beat Estimates, Comps Rise

-The owner and operator of grocery store chains delivered adjusted earnings of 24 cents a share that beat the Zacks Consensus Estimate of 23 cents and increased from 18 cents (based on revised definition) reported in the prior-year quarter.
-This was the seventh straight quarter of positive earnings surprise.
+The owner and operator of grocery store chains reported adjusted earnings of 50 cents a share that comfortably beat the Zacks Consensus Estimate of 23 cents and improved significantly from 22 cents in the prior-year period.
+Higher net sales and lower interest expense contributed to the bottom line.
+This was the sixth straight quarter of positive earnings surprise.

 Margins & Costs